 If everything looks good, click IMPORT.
 If not, click Back to make any necessary changes.

 If some rows were skipped (because of errors), you can download a CSV file telling you which ones and why.
-Reasons for skipped rows might include empty cells in mandatory columns (such as the column designated for contact names) or cells in the email column that are missing email addresses.
+Reasons for skipped rows include empty cells in mandatory columns (e.g., contact names) or cells in the email column that are missing email addresses.

-If you run into any snags during the import process, our team is always happy to help!
+If you run into any problems during your import process, our team is always happy to help!